exe1023/11-767/labs/lab0-setup/lab0-setup.md

 5. Now, you should be able to take a picture, record audio, run a basic computer vision model, and run a basic NLP model.
 Now, write a script that pipes I/O to models.
 For example, write a script that takes a picture then runs a detection model on that image, and/or write a script that .
 Include the script at the end of your lab report.
 6. Describe what the script you wrote does (document it.)

-a.
-Record voice with package `soundvoice`.
+- Record voice with package `soundvoice`.
-b.
-Convert the audio into the format for Google ASR.
+- Convert the audio into the format for Google ASR.
-c.
-Get the speech recognition results from Google ASR.
+- Get the speech recognition results from Google ASR.
-d.
-Feed the ASR results into a hate speech detection model.
+- Feed the ASR results into a hate speech detection model.
 The model is a bert-based model (`bert-base-uncased`) trained on part of the Twitter dataset used in [1].

 7. Did you have any trouble getting this running?
 If so, describe what difficulties you ran into, and how you tried to resolve them.

-a.
-Our kernel crash sometimes when we used the script for camera.
+- Our kernel crash sometimes when we used the script for camera.
 Therefore, we decided to work on ASR.
-b.
-The audio from `soundvoice` is in the format accepted by Google ASR.
+- The audio from `soundvoice` is in the format accepted by Google ASR.
 We used the package `soundfile` to convert it.
-c.
-Our script is very slow.
+- Our script is very slow.
 Both the ASR part and the Bert part are very slow.
 We may need to solve it in the future.

 ## References